Portals

 Upfront yield takers effectively take a short position on the yield rates, so there must be someone taking the long position which we define as the counterparty.
 In Portals, the counterparty risk is spread among 3 different groups:

-• The most direct counterparty are yield speculators who buy PE (tokens or internal balance) because they assume yield rates go up, hence they could redeem it for more value later.
+• The most direct counterparty are yield speculators who buy PE (tokens or internal balance) because they assume yield rates go up, hence they could sell it for more value later.

 • All PSM holders collectively are the ultimate counterparty.
 Every time PSM is received as upfront yield, the circulating supply of PSM increases, potentially depressing the PSM price if sold.
 However, the yield generated by the TVL in Portals is automatically used to buy back PSM and refill the smart contract in a permissionless way via arbitrage.